betterscientificsoftware/bssw.io/Articles/WhatIs/WhatAreFundingSourcesAndProgramsAddressingBetterScientificSw.md

 ### What Are Funding Sources and Programs Addressing Better Scientific Software?

 <!--deck start--->
-The topic of *Better Scientific Software* focusses on how to improve software development and software sustainability, along with improving developer productivity - Are there funding sources and programs that attempt to address building better scientific software?
+The topic of *Better Scientific Software* focuses on how to improve software development and software sustainability, along with improving developer productivity.
+Are there funding sources and programs that attempt to address building better scientific software?
 <!--deck end--->

 <!--body start--->